 Wearing your seatbelt is one of the smartest actions a driver can take to protect themselves.
 According to a report from the National Highway Traffic Safety Administration (NHTSA), “seat belt use in passenger vehicles saved an estimated 14,955 lives in 2017.”
-However, just like any other manufactured piece of equipment, seat belts can be defective.
+However, seat belts can be defective like any other manufactured piece of equipment.

 Alarmingly, it is not uncommon for seat belts to fail.
-According to the NHTSA, approximately 3 million injuries and 40 thousand fatalities are reported each year from seat belts that fail to perform as expected during motor vehicle collisions.
+According to the NHTSA, approximately 3 million injuries and 40 thousand fatalities are reported yearly from seat belts that fail to perform as expected during motor vehicle collisions.
 During rollover accidents, failed seatbelts are one of the leading causes of serious injury or death.
-Perhaps one of the most disturbing factors about these types of accidents is the fact that they are completely unnecessary and wholly preventable.
+Perhaps one of the most disturbing factors about these accidents is that they are completely unnecessary and preventable.

 How can a seatbelt fail?
 Here are some of the most common factors:

-Often times, victims of a serious car wreck are not even aware that a seat belt malfunction has occurred.
-This is why it is important to contact an expert who can correctly identify the signs of seat belt failure after a serious car wreck.
+Often, victims of a serious car wreck are unaware that a seat belt malfunction has occurred.
+This is why contacting an expert who can correctly identify the signs of seat belt failure after a serious car wreck is important.

-Vehicle manufacturers have a duty to ensure that their seat belts will work properly in the event of a collision.
-If you or a loved one has suffered serious injury because of a seatbelt malfunction during a car wreck, you may be entitled to financial compensation.
+Vehicle manufacturers must ensure that their seat belts work properly in a collision.
+You may be entitled to financial compensation if you or a loved one has suffered serious injury because of a seatbelt malfunction during a car wreck.
 Contact a New York car accident attorney at Hach & Rose, LLP by calling (212) 779-0057 today.